 We all know that purchasing used items (or as they say in the luxury world: pre-loved) may be risky at times, and especially with expensive luxury goods it may be a bit deceiving.
 But if you know exactly what to look out for, you won’t have any problems purchasing pre-loved (ain’t nobody got time for fake replicas)!
 I will specifically be talking about Louis Vuitton products, since it’s the only brand I’ve purchased pre-loved from.
 I actually never imagined myself purchasing pre-loved items, until the day I became addicted to Louis Vuitton.
 You can honestly find excellent condition items (some look like they’ve hardly been used!) for a cheaper price than purchasing the same item brand new (ain’t nobody got time to purchase a thousand dollar purse every month).

 There are also many other reasons why people go through the pre-loved market (besides it being cheaper!)
 Many designers like Louis Vuitton create limited edition collections, and if you miss out on purchasing it new, the only way to get your hands on the item is by purchasing it pre-loved.
 It also depends on your preference.
 Some people love the history of vintage items.
 Some people love the thicker canvas of older Louis Vuitton bags.
 Some people love the discontinued items they no longer make.
 Some people love the old models of certain products before they were ‘updated.’
+Some people love to help the environment by reusing.
 And some people just love the ‘hunt’ and satisfaction of finding one in perfect condition for hundreds of dollars less.

 The first Louis Vuitton item I purchased myself was a pre-loved agenda last year in March (you can see my first post with it here, where I unbox my inserts and LV note paper).
 I fell in love with the agenda when I saw a YouTube video of Charmaine Dulak feature her pre-loved agenda’s that she purchased for only $250.
 I immediately began searching online for an agenda, and had my mind set on a mint condition one.
 It did take me about a week to find the perfect one, but it gave me a lot of time to do research on the agenda.
 One year later, my agenda baby is still in perfect condition.
 Here are some tips on purchasing pre-loved luxury goods so you can undergo a smooth transaction like I did: